morph3/crawpy/README.md

                         Wordlist
   -t THREADS, --threads THREADS
                         Size of the semaphore pool
-  -r RECURSIVE, --recursive RECURSIVE
+  -rc RECURSIVE_CODES, --recursive-codes RECURSIVE_CODES
-                        Recursive scan, specify status codes Example:
+                        Recursive codes to scan recursively Example: 301,302,307 -rp RECURSIVE_PATHS, --recursive-paths RECURSIVE_PATHS
-                        200,301,302
+                        Recursive paths to scan recursively, please note that only given recursive paths will be scanned initially Example: admin,support,js,backup
   -rd RECURSIVE_DEPTH, --recursive-depth RECURSIVE_DEPTH
-                        Recursive scan depth,Example: 2
-  -e EXTENSIONS, --extension EXTENSIONS
+                        Recursive scan depth Example: 2 -e EXTENSIONS, --extension EXTENSIONS
                         Add extensions at the end.
-Seperate them with comas
-                        Example: -x .php,.html,.txt
-  -to TIMEOUT, --timeout TIMEOUT
+Seperate them with comas Example: -x .php,.html,.txt -to TIMEOUT, --timeout TIMEOUT
                         Timeouts, I suggest you to not use this option because it is procudes lots of erros now which I was not able to solve why
   -follow, --follow-redirects
                         Follow redirects
   -ac, --auto-calibrate